Your 2018 List of Haunted Houses in Pittsburgh & Western PA…

 Haunted Hills Hayride & The Valley of Darkness

-The Haunted Hills Hayride is entering its 18th year of scaring and startling anyone who enters their haunted trails.
+The Haunted Hills Hayride is entering its 19th year of scaring and startling anyone who enters their haunted trails.
 There are two attractions: The Haunted Hayride and The Valley of Darkness Haunted Walking Trail.
 Both trails lead into the thick woods where you will encounter many creatures, monsters, structures and stunts within 23 stations.
+Private campfires are also available for rent.
 Haunted Hills Hayride and the Valley of Darkness is located 1/2 mile north of the intersection of Routes 30 and 48.

 500 Mosside Blvd., North Versailles, PA 15137